danriedl/engular/adev/src/content/guide/directives/attribute-directives.md

 # Attribute directives

-Change the appearance or behavior of DOM elements and Angular components with attribute directives.
+Change the appearance or behavior of DOM elements and Engular components with attribute directives.

 ## Building an attribute directive